CT 130 History

 In the 1920s, State Highway 130 followed today's Route 63 between Route 4 and Route 64.

 The old Route 130, commissioned in 1932, connected the Lake Waramaug area to Bulls Bridge and the New York state line, through the village of Merryall.
 It served the old Kent Iron Mines and the South Kent School.
+A history page for Kent, by the CTHumanities Project, states that Bulls Bridge was part of a major highway between Hartford and Newburgh, N.Y.

 In late 1931, however, as engineers prepared for statewide route renumbering in 1932, Route 341 was to be designated only west of US 7.
 The Woodville Road and Warren Road segment, from Route 45 to US 202, was to be called Route 130; and the 1932 version of Route 130 was not on the map.
 By January 1932, Route 130 was designated to the south, and Route 341 was created as it exists today.